Background pattern

 If you forget to use Zovirax cream

-If you interrupt treatment with Zovirax cream
+If you stop treatment with Zovirax cream

 It is essential to use Zovirax cream for the indicated time to completely eliminate the infection.

-4. Possible Adverse Effects
+4. Possible side effects

-Less Common Adverse Effects(may affect up to 1 in 100 people):
+Uncommon side effects(may affect up to 1 in 100 people):

-?transient burning or itching after application
+transient burning or itching after application

-?mild dryness or peeling of the skin
+mild dryness or flaking of the skin

-?itching sensation.
+itching sensation.

-Rare Adverse Effects(may affect up to 1 in 1,000 people):
+Rare side effects(may affect up to 1 in 1,000 people):

-Very Rare Adverse Effects(may affect up to 1 in 10,000 people):
+Very rare side effects(may affect up to 1 in 10,000 people):

 • Immediate hypersensitivity reactions (allergic reactions).